 eBay “Giving Works” Program

-Are you an Ebay user?
-Donate a percentage of sales you make on Ebay, or simply make a straight donation to Veterans Inc. via Ebay.
+Are you an eBay user?
+Shop eBay to support Veterans Inc., donate a percentage of sales you make on eBay, or simply make a straight donation to Veterans Inc. via eBay!

 Combined Federal Campaign